DaNicolas/danicolas.github.io/_pages/publications.md

 [arXiv](https://arxiv.org/abs/2311.06044)

 ### Universal quadratic forms and Northcott property of infinite number fields
 Nicolas Daans, Vı́tězslav Kala, and Siu Hang Man.
 "Universal quadratic forms and Northcott property of infinite number fields".
+Accepted for publication in *Journal of the London Mathematical Society*.
 Available as arXiv:2308.16721.
 Aug.
 2023.
 [arXiv](https://arxiv.org/abs/2308.16721)

 ### The Pythagoras number of a rational function field in two variables